dominikb1888/SWEN/README.md

 1. Exercise Review

 2. Lecture
+- Programming Principles

 3. Project
+- Create Basic Data Structure and Simple Frontend for Clack

 ### 4. Object-Oriented-Design

+Learning Goals:
+- Understand the basics of object-orientation
+- Know and understand how to build a Struct in Rust
+- Develop a basic understanding of Traits and Generics
+- Get to know Enums and understand when to use them
+- Understand Generics and Enums
+- Apply Pattern Matching

+1. Exercise Review

+2. Lecture:
+- Object Orientation and Generic Types in Rust
+- Enums and Pattern Matching

+3. Project:
+- Building Game, Turn and Clacking Function

 ### 5. Encapsulation and Abstraction

+Learning Goals:
+- Get an Advanced understanding of Abstract Types
+- Understand the differences between Trait Object and Generics
+- Know how to write own Traits Object and Generics
+- Know how to use Generic Functions and Type Parameters
+- Understand Polymorphism, Apply Generic Traits and Operator Overloading
+- Know and apply Utility Traits

 ### 6. Functional Programming

+Learning Goals:
+- Understand the differences between object-oriented Programming and functional Programming
+- Know and apply higher-order functions in Rust (aka Iterator Adapters)
+- Understand and apply closures in Rust
+- Using and apply functional patterns to collection types in Rust

 ### 7. Strings and IO